TURN ENGAGEMENT INTO COLLABORATION

-Technology is changing for preschools and early education programs.
-Secure online sharing software now makes it possible for preschools to include family members in the daily learning.
-Teachers send individual and group stories about learning activity to parents and other interested parties.
+Technology is changing early education programs.
+Secure online sharing software now makes it possible to include family members in the daily learning and to draw them into the process.
+Using learning stories for assessment makes this an ever more powerful collaboration that includes parents, extended families, specialists and other interested parties.

-Sharing the learning is different from sharing “moments.”
+Sharing via a learning story is different from sharing “moments.”
 For instance, “Little Johnny was crying when you dropped him off but look at him smiling now.”
 That’s sharing a moment, like a private Instagram.

 Sharing learning, the focus of software like Educa, is the next level up.
 “Here is a picture of little Johnny cutting out a circle with scissors, working on his fine motors skills.”
 Parents learn from the articulation of the skills being nurtured.
 Meanwhile the teacher stores the activity and maps it to curriculum and/or learning goals for that child.

-There is an obvious benefit to this for preschools.
+There is an obvious benefit to sharing for early educators.
 It keeps parents informed, and what parent doesn’t enjoy getting regular updates on their child’s progress?
-And furthermore, it fits the raised learning expectations being placed on pre-K these days.
+And furthermore, it fits the raised learning expectations being placed on early education these days.

-Here are some of the more surprising benefits for preschools who share the learning that explain this new emphasis on family engagement.
+Here are some of the more surprising benefits for preschools who share the learning that explain this new emphasis on learning stories and family engagement.

 #1.
 Parents Join in, Accelerating The Learning